stefan-hoeck/idris2-array/docs/src/Linear/Tutorial.md

 ## An Implementation of Mutable Arrays

-While all of the above is necessary to understand what's going on in the code that follow, it might not yet make a lot of sense.
+While all of the above is necessary to understand what's going on in the code that follows, it might not yet be clear why all of this is needed..
 It is therefore time to start with actual implementation of mutable and immutable arrays.
 First, the primitive stuff:

 ```idris
 data ArrayData : Type -> Type where [external]